fedejaure/cookiecutter-modern-pypackage/docs/prompts.rst

 command_line_interface
     Whether to create a console script using Click.
 Console script entry point will match the project_name.
 Options: ["Click", "No command-line interface"]

+add_code_of_conduct
+    Whether to add a Contributor Covenant Code of Conduct file.

+contact_method
+    Whether to add a contact method.
+Used on files such of `CODE_OF_CONDUCT.md`.